todokku/youtube-proxy-server-1/README.md

 | remaining | Integer | Total remaining quota from all keys* |
 | human | String | A human readable description of remaining quotas |

-*If the total is 101 this doesn't mean a request is actually possible as this could from 4 keys none with enough to make a request individually.
+*If the total is 101 this doesn't mean a request is actually possible as this could from 2 or more keys none with enough to make a request individually.

 #### Example